buburuzaaaaa/practice/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `description`
+this is a quote generator. all you have to do is run the app and just click the button at the bottm of the website.

 ### `npm test`